annh3/annh3.github.io/content/index.md

 ## Start here

 - [[diffusion/elbo_diffusion|ELBO for diffusion models]] — a review of the ELBO and connection to diffusion model objective.
+- [[diffusion/reflow|Why do we ReFlow Rectified Flow?]] — why do flow models go through a self distillation process to reduce their number of inference steps.
 - [[theory/pcps|How structured do pcp queries need to be?]] — musings on probabilistically checkable proofs, since I studied cs theory during my masters.

 ## Elsewhere